Computing Tighter Bounds on the $n$-Queens Constant via Newton's Method: Infeasible start Newton method

 We use the common line search parameter values $\alpha = 0.01$ and $\beta = 0.9$, and the tolerance $\epsilon = 10^{-9}$, which is far smaller than would be needed in any engineering or statistics application.

-\paragraph{Efficient computation.} The computational effort in each step is dominated by the solution of the linear equations \eqref{e-delta-nu}.
+\paragraph{Efficient computation.} The computational effort in each step is, predominantly, solving the linear equations \eqref{e-delta-nu}.
 Since we intend to use our algorithm on problem instances where forming and storing the $q \times q$ matrix $S = A \nabla^2 f(x^{(k)})^{-1} A^T$ is not practical, we use an indirect iterative method to solve these equations \cite{saad2003iterative}.
 There are many such methods, mostly based on Krylov subspaces, such as conjugate gradients \cite{hestenes1952cg}.
 The particular method we use is MINRES \cite{paige1975solution}.
 Like other indirect methods, it requires only a method to evaluate the mapping $y \mapsto Sy$ for a vector $y$.
 We evaluate this mapping as